quyueyue/InternalizingExternalizingPredictions/ABCD/ABCD_PFM/PFM_perm/KRR/README.md

 This folder computes the significance mask for the PFM of our single-kernel FC regression model.

+We implemented 2000 permutations in total.
+The output files are separated into two subsets of 1000 permutations each.

 Suppose all predictive feature weight matrices are stored in `$IntExt_Dir/ABCD_KRR_output/` all behavioral and neuroimaging data input files are stored in `$IntExt_Dir/ABCD_data_inputs/`, and the resulting significance mask go to `$IntExt_Dir/ABCD_PFM_perm_output/PFM/KRR/`,